 Her on-air appearances include Good Morning America, the Dr. Phil show, Inside Edition, CNN, NPR, and NBC Nightly News.
 Beverly’s story and social media impact have been featured in the Washington Post, Marie Claire, USA Today, CNN Money, Bloomberg, BBC News and more.
 She has contributed original content featured in TIME, The New York Times, the TODAY Show online, and the U.S. Office on Women's Health Blog, and served on a panel at Verizon’s 2014 Domestic Violence Summit.
 Gooden was featured in the short film “Why We Stayed” by the Emmy-nominated producers of Private Violence.

 In October 2015, Beverly was honored by Investigation Discovery and Glamour Magazine as their 2015 Inspire A Difference "Everyday Hero."
 She has recently been featured in the July 2017 issue of Essence Magazine, the August 2016 issue of Glamour Magazine, and the December 2015 issue of Redbook Magazine.

-Passionate about changing lives for the better, Beverly is committed to the freedom and confidence of others.
+Passionate about changing lives for the better, Beverly is committed to freedom and confidence for herself, and others.